jaikeerthick/Easy-Attendance-App/README.md

 * Open Android Studio
 * Create a new project
 * Just clone this repository and run the project in your android device

+### How to use the app?
+* Create a Class with Class name, subject name and a theme
+* Add some students to the class
+* Just take a quick Attendance and submit.
+* View the reports that has been taken.